kagisearch/kagi-docs/docs/common/company/index.md

 Additionally, we are grateful to content creators like [Linus Tech Tips](https://youtu.be/YnSv8ylLfPw?t=523) and [Ask Leo](https://www.youtube.com/watch?v=K297opaBp8E&t=7s), [numerous](https://chuck.is/kagi/) [bloggers](https://dannb.org/blog/2023/how-kagi-beats-google/), and the vibrant discussions by Kagi members on Hacker News, X, Mastodon, Reddit, Blue Sky, LinkedIN and other social media for helping [spread awareness](https://x.com/vladquant/likes)

 Our company headquarters are in Palo Alto, CA. Our team is a fully remote, operating in over 10 countries.
+We are actively [hiring](https://help.kagi.com/kagi/company/hiring-kagi.html).

 Contact: